 Consensus cannot be reached on an issue.
 A substantial majority of Members prefer a given approach, but there is sustained opposition by a small minority of Members , preventing consensus.

-The chair declares a working agreement.
+The Chair declares a working agreement.
 The working agreement is documented in the meeting report

 The approach agreed to by the majority and documented in the working agreement can continue unimpeded.